zreisingerova/zreisingerova.github.io/README.md

 * manage scope (regulatory/local/group requirements, level of automation), deliverables, timelines, budget, change management and handover to business as usual processes
 * analyze business needs and translate them into technical specifications, test delivered solution in Azure datawarehouse
 * collaborate with cross-functional teams within the company, other participating NN units, parent company coordinating the project, external consultants, external auditor
-* coordinate reporting dry runs (from planning and inputs collection to review of outcomes and follow up of findings)
+* coordinate multiple reporting dry runs (from planning and inputs collection to review of outcomes and follow up on findings)
 * present project status to management, escalate issues

 <br>